Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction

 \begin{rmk} Classically, Lyapunov-like functions used in adaptive control consist of a sum of tracking and parameter estimation error terms, with $\dot{\hat{\ba}}$ chosen to cancel a term of unknown sign.
 Several Lyapunov functions in this work consist only of parameter estimation error terms, such as the Lyapunov function used in the proof of Proposition~\ref{prop:int_ho}.
-From a mathematical point of view, all that matters is that $\dot{V}$ is negative semi-definite and contains signals related to the tracking error.
+From a mathematical point of view, we require that $\dot{V}$ is negative semi-definite and contains signals related to the tracking error.
 Integrating $\dot{V}$ allows the application of tools from functional analysis to ensure that the control goal is accomplished.
 The lack of tracking error term in $V$ is the origin of the additional complication that $\bx(t)$ must be shown to be bounded even after it is known that $\dot{V} \leq 0$.$\qeddef$ \end{rmk}

 While derived via the Bregman Lagrangian, the adaptation laws presented in this section exhibit a key difference from Nesterov's method in optimization.
 The gradient updates in $\dot{\hv}$ are evaluated at $\ha$, while Nesterov's method evaluates the gradient at $\hv$.
 In adaptive control, this forward prediction does not appear to be possible: in the linearly parameterized case, for example, $\nabla_{\ha}\dot{Q}(\bx, \ha, t) = \bY(\bx, t)^\T s(\bx, \bx_d(t))$ is independent of $\ha$.